 “By this, all will know that you are My disciples if you have love for one another” (John 13:35 NKJV).
-Not only, doesn’t Jesus want the world to know the church because of our intellect, success, power, or cutting-edge programs, but He also wants the world to know that Christians are different by the way we love one another.
+Jesus doesn’t want the world to know the church because of our intellect, success, power, or cutting-edge programs.
+He wants the world to know that Christians are different by the way we love one another.

 The people of my church exemplified the love Jesus discussed with His disciples.
 The women, in particular, were there for me throughout it all.
 Even a year later, this family reached out in love to ease the pain of Valentines’ Day.

 CAN WOMEN BE FRIENDS ACCORDING TO THE SCRIPTURES?

 As usual I turn to women of the Bible to answer questions.
 Were there any friendships?
 At first glance, the answer seems to be NO. However, if you dig deeper they are there, but not highlighted as say the Jonathan and David friendship.

 The Midwives: They were told to kill baby boys born to the Hebrew women.
 They worked together and did not kill them and lied to the Pharaoh about why they were unable to follow his orders.
 They never betrayed each other or their female patients.
 (Exodus 1: 15-21)